Free CISI IRT Practice Questions: Portfolio Construction and Planning

 Topic: Portfolio Construction and Planning

-• A. Lifestyle allocation with phased de-risking
+• A. Strategic asset allocation with periodic rebalancing

-• D. Tactical asset allocation
+• B. Tactical asset allocation based mainly on short-term market forecasts

 Best answer: A